Comux/DevelopCoreGuidelines/CppCoreGuidelines.md

 ### <a name="St-clangtidy"></a>Tools: [Clang-tidy](http://clang.llvm.org/extra/clang-tidy/checks/list.html)

 Clang-tidy has a set of rules that specifically enforce the C++ Core Guidelines.
-These rules are named in the pattern `DevelopGuidelines-*`.
+These rules are named in the pattern `cppcoreguidelines-*`.

 ### <a name="St-cppcorecheck"></a>Tools: [CppCoreCheck](https://docs.microsoft.com/en-us/visualstudio/code-quality/using-the-cpp-core-guidelines-checkers)